helen-research/nlp_project/README.md

 1. Random Forest
 1. KNN

 Our models' performance varied depending on transformation and model type.
 Our best model was a logistic regression model using a bag of words as the features.
 It performed extremely well, giving 100% accuracy on the training set and 95% accuracy on the test set.
+A link to our presentation can be found (here)[https://docs.google.com/presentation/d/1jaXQBI2Am7oMaRUVepHRRy0nOK8FcZPFTeu7k7rYr4Q/edit?usp=sharing]